The Rose Playhouse

 The Rose Revealed

-The first aim of The Rose Theatre Trust is to complete the excavation and ensure the preservation of the remains of The Rose so that it can be accessed and enjoyed for generations to come.
+The first aim of the Rose Theatre Trust is to complete the excavation and ensure the preservation of the remains of The Rose so that it can be accessed and enjoyed for generations to come.

-Once that is done, The Rose Monument will then be surrounded by an exhibition, performance space and learning centre called The Rose Revealed.
+Once that is done, The Rose will then be surrounded by an exhibition, performance space and learning centre called The Rose Revealed.
 It will celebrate the dramatic creativity of Britain’s first great Elizabethan age, allowing visitors to be immersed in its history on the very site of the original Rose stage, the birthplace of Shakespeare’s genius.

 With your support, The Rose Revealed will become the central focus of an Elizabethan cultural quarter on Bankside – joining Southwark Cathedral (which dates from 606), Mary Overie Dock, the remains of Winchester Palace, the site of the Clink Prison, and the original site of The Globe playhouse with the reconstruction of Shakespeare’s Globe theatre nearby.